DICE-UNC/ployglot-microservices/README.md

-Requirements
+##Requirements

-	- irods 4.0 runtime and irods developers kit are installed on server
+* irods 4.0 runtime and irods developers kit are installed on server
-	- Makefile and .cpp files for microservices are within server director prior to being compiled
-	- g++ is installed on machine (sudo apt-get install g++)
+* g++ is installed on machine (sudo apt-get install g++)
-        -
+* irods development tools is installed
+* irods runtime libraries are installed
+* libcurl-dev is installed with openssl headers

 Tutorial for configuring new microservices can be found at https://github.com/irods/irods/blob/master/examples/microservices/microservice_tutorial.rst

+## Compiling

 To compile the microservices, use the commande "make" followed by the following tag for each respective microservice...

 irods_curl.cpp: make curl_get